unclebob/spacewar/README.md

 You will have to reconstitute a network of bases that you can use to supply yourself with antimatter, dilithium, and weapons.
 Harvest what you can from the crippled Klingons.
-Then build _The Corbomite Device_ before the invasion fleet arrives in force.
+Build _The Corbomite Device_ before the invasion fleet arrives in force.

 Once you have enough production going, find _The Pulsar_ and build the _Corbomite_ factory there.